Kingxukai/linux/Documentation/scsi/arcmsr_spec.rst

 	2) If length > 1:

 		data block returned from controller
-		and the contents depends on the command code
+		and the woke contents depends on the woke command code

 (E) Checksum
     checksum of length and status or data byte